canonical/launchpad-manual/how-to/develop-with-buildd.rst

 For now, we need to use the ``images:`` source for images, rather than the ``ubuntu:`` images.
 The default ubuntu images do not have the LXD agent preinstalled.
 Once they do, this gets a bit simpler.

-It is also slightly simpler to use the ``ubuntu`` user, as it is already available in the image and doesn't require as many hoops jumped to get uid/gid mapping to work.
+It is also slightly simpler to use the ``ubuntu`` user, as it is already available in the image and doesn't require as many hoops jumped to get ``uid``/``gid`` mapping to work.

 Create a LXD profile for VMs
 ----------------------------

-This is a convenience helper profile for VMs that will add users and run cloud-init for installing the LXD VM agent.
+This is a convenience helper profile for VMs that will add users and run ``cloud-init`` for installing the LXD VM agent.
 It is not required and you can pass the options on the ``lxc`` command.

 The password for the user can be generated using: